BPC-157: Mecanismo, Evidencia y Realidad de las Afirmaciones

 Why is BPC-157 compared to TB-500 so often?

-Both are discussed in recovery and repair contexts, but they come from different biological rationales and should be evaluated on their own evidence, not as interchangeable options.
+Both are discussed in recovery and repair contexts and both are on the FDA compounding ban list, but they come from different biological rationales and should be evaluated on their own evidence, not as interchangeable options.

 Shop Peptides